SalexSTP/Game-Of-War/README.md

 # Game-Of-War
 ## Goal of the game
 "Game-Of-War" is a card game made in C# where 2 players (in this case you and the computer) compete to win all the cards in the deck.
-- Each of the two players is dealt on half of a shuffeld deck of cards.
+- Each of the 2-4 players is dealt on half of a shuffeld deck of cards.
 - Each turn, each player draws on card from their deck.
 - The player that drew the card with highher value gets both cards.
 - if the card drawn are the same it starts the "War".